cmtso/mapres/README.md

 # map_res
 A lightweight efficient python library to interpolate and map output from a 3D flow and transport model (rectangular mesh) to a ERT mesh and perform petrophysical transform to obtain resistivities.
 It is useful for coupled hydrogeophysical simulations to link flow and transport code to ERT code.
-An example application is mapping from SEAWAT to RESIPY, which I include in a accompanying Jupyter notebook.
+An example application is mapping from SEAWAT to RESIPY, which I include in a accompanying Jupyter notebook *(coming soon)*.

 The library includes two FORTRAN subroutines written by Tim Johnson for [PFLOTRAN-E4D](https://doi.org/10.1016/j.cageo.2016.09.006) (Johnson et al. 2017).
 It was part of the PFLOTRAN distribution but has now discontinued.
 He has kindly provided the FORTRAN subroutines and some other python scripts and has given me permission to package it as a python library here.
 Please cite the original PFLOTRAN-E4D paper and find more details of the method there.